open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 The filter processor can be configured to include or exclude:

-- logs, based on resource attributes using the `strict` or `regexp` match types
+- Logs, based on OTTL conditions or resource attributes using the `strict` or `regexp` match types
-- metrics based on metric name in the case of the `strict` or `regexp` match types, or based on other metric attributes in the case of the `expr` match type.
+- Metrics based on OTTL Conditions or metric name in the case of the `strict` or `regexp` match types, or based on other metric attributes in the case of the `expr` match type.
   Please refer to [config.go](./config.go) for the config spec.
+- Data points based on OTTL conditions
-- Spans based on span names, and resource attributes, all with full regex support
+- Spans based on OTTL conditions or span names and resource attributes, all with full regex support
+- Span Events based on OTTL conditions.

+For OTTL conditions configuration see [OTTL](#ottl).
+For all other options, continue reading.

 It takes a pipeline type, of which `logs` `metrics`, and `traces` are supported, followed by an action: